 614 East 3rd Street | Architect: Oliver G. Traphagen | Built: 1889 | Lost: 1954

-The jail once held Charles Henderson after his 1902 murder conviction until he was hanged at the courthouse next door on March 6, 1903; he was the last man legally hanged for murder in St Louis County.
-When the jail closed in 1923, it was remodeled as Hearding Hospital which served the county’s poor until 1947, when it became a rooming house.
-At one time sixty-seven tenants called the building home; only seven had to move when the condemned building was razed in 1954.
-The site now hosts St. Luke’s Hospital’s Hillside Center.
+After the jail closed it was remodeled as Hearding Hospital, named for county commissioner John H. Hearding.
+The hospital served the county’s poor until 1947, when it became a rooming house.
+At one time sixty-seven tenants called the building home; only seven had to move when the building was razed in 1954.
+Its lot, the longtime site of a grocery store, is now home to St. Luke’s Hospital’s Hillside Center.